 How to fix a crooked nose

 Improving symmetry of the nose and bringing structures to midline requires adjustment of all anatomy that contributes to the crooked appearance.
 The specific operation depends on the injured and deviated structures.
 No nose job for a crooked nose is exactly the same as any other, because each person is unique and different.
 Bones or cartilage may have grown at different rates, or the person may have suffered an injury that caused the bones to shift and heal in a crooked position.
-A nasal valve collapse may have been caused by a previous nose job, resulting in an asymmetrical nose.
+A nasal valve collapse may have been caused by a previous nose job in San Diego, resulting in an asymmetrical nose.
 The specifics of each crooked nose rhinoplasty vary.
 In some cases, the procedure involves repositioning the nasal septum (which divides the right and left nasal airways) to a more central position.
 This is called “septoplasty.”
 In other cases, repositioning of deviated bones may be required by surgically fracturing the bones and carefully centralizing their position for a straighter appearance.

 For collapsed internal nasal valves (nasal valves are narrowings in the nasal air passages that regulate air flow), cartilage grafts may be inserted to open the valves and to improve structure and symmetry of the crooked nose.